IJIJI/WebKontrol/README.md

 [![License](https://img.shields.io/github/license/IJIJI/WebKontrol)](https://github.com/IJIJI/WebKontrol/blob/main/LICENSE) [![Version](https://img.shields.io/github/v/release/IJIJI/WebKontrol?display_name=tag&include_prereleases)](https://github.com/IJIJI/WebKontrol/releases) ![Last Commit](https://img.shields.io/github/last-commit/IJIJI/WebKontrol)

-An intuitive web kiosk with a web based admin panel.
+An intuitive web kiosk with a web-based admin panel.

 <img src="img/admin_interface_2.png" width="400"/> <img src="img/clock_interface.png" width="400"/>

-I originally developed this for the livestreaming industry.
-This allows me to display a clock, but also use something like [stagetimer.io](https://stagetimer.io/).
-This can also be implemented in an information display, or even a touchscreen kiosk.
+I originally developed this for the live streaming industry.
+It allows me to display a clock or use something like [stagetimer.io](https://stagetimer.io/).
+This can also be implemented in an information display or even a touchscreen kiosk.

-> ⚠️ **This is not yet fully developed, and the code is not perfect.
+> ⚠️ **This is not yet fully developed, and the code is imperfect.
 I will continue developing this.
-In its current state I have tested the platform to be stable.**
+In its current state, I have tested the platform to be stable.**

 # Getting started

-I am planning to sell pre-configured boxes with SDI outputs on my store.
+I am planning to sell pre-configured boxes with SDI outputs in my store.
 If you are interested, [contact me](mailto:shop@synapt.nl).

-## Install
+# Install

-WebKontrol is Node based, which means it can run on a lot of operating systems.
+WebKontrol is Node-based, which means it can run on a lot of operating systems.
 It is tested on **windows 11** and **Raspberry Pi OS (Desktop).**

-### Debian
+## Debian:

-#### Update OS
+### Update OS

 ```shell
 sudo apt-get update &&
 sudo apt-get upgrade -y
 ```

-#### Dependencies
+### Dependencies

 ```shell
 sudo apt install git -y &&